kernel-patches/bpf/Documentation/bpf/bpf_devel_QA.rst

 Some distros have pahole version 1.16 packaged already, e.g.
 Fedora, Gentoo.

+Some selftests rely on sys/sdt.h header defining USDT-related macros.
+You can get them by installing systemtap-sdt-devel package.

 Q: Which BPF kernel selftests version should I run my kernel against?
 ---------------------------------------------------------------------
 A: If you run a kernel ``xyz``, then always run the BPF kernel selftests